A chronicle of USC sand volleyball's European tour through the players' and coaches' eyes.

-Anna Biller Collier, who coached women's beach volleyball teams in a pair of Olympics, is in her fourth season as USC's first-ever head coach of the women's sand volleyball team.
+Anna Biller Collier, who coached women’s beach volleyball teams in a pair of Olympics, is in her fifth season (2015-16) as USC’s first-ever head coach of the women’s beach volleyball team.

-She coached USC to a 16-8 mark in 2013 and a third-place exit at the AVCA Championships.
-The Trojans had a 7-4 record in 2012, the sport's inaugural season as an NCAA-sponsored "emerging" sport, and sent two USC teams to the pairs championship of the first AVCA pairs tourney (Sara Shaw-Geena Urango and Burnham-Kelly Irvin both advanced to the quarterfinals).
+She coached the Trojans to a 23-3 record in 2014 and a second-consecutive third-place finish in the team portion of the AVCA Collegiate Sand Volleyball National Championship.
+In 2013, she guided USC to a 16-8 mark and a third-place finish at the AVCA Championships.
+The Trojans had a 7-4 record in 2012, the sport’s inaugural season as an NCAA-sponsored “emerging” sport, and sent two USC duos to the pairs championship of the first AVCA pairs tourney (Sara Shaw-Geena Urango and Burnham-Kelly Irvin both advanced to the quarterfinals).

 On top of her duties, she is a USAV High Performance coach and a founder member of the USAV Beach Coaching Accreditation Program Cadre.

 She is currently a faculty member (teaching a variety of kinesiology classes) at Santa Monica (Calif.)
 Junior College, where she has spent the past 35 years.
 She began as the women’s cross country and track and field coach, winning three California State championships.
 She previously was the chair of the kinesiology and athletics department.